leon-thomm/Ryven/docs/README.md

     <img src="resources/images/thumbnail7.png" alt="Prototype Demonstration Video" width="300" border="10" align="right" />
 </a>

-The idea is basically to have a dynamic runtime flow-based visual programming environment for Python, with visual scripts serving as a diagram-like representation of your script while being executable at the same time which can be really useful for presentations for examle.
+The idea is basically to have a dynamic runtime flow-based visual programming environment for Python, with visual flows serving as a diagram-like representation of your script while being executable at the same time (which can be really useful for presentations for examle).
 The runtime part means that you don't export any code, everything gets executed within the editor as you go, at runtime.
-Beside the main pyScript application (the editor), the pyScript NodeManager lets you manage your existing nodes and the creation of new nodes which you can then program for use in your visual scripts.
+Beside the main pyScript application (the editor), the pyScript NodeManager lets you manage your existing nodes and the creation of new ones which you can then program for use in your visual scripts.
 The focus is on enabling an easy process of creating new nodes and giving them intuitive GUI elements. **You can throw any Python code into these nodes and pyScript provides you with the platform to use them in combination with others.** Keep in mind that the intention is not to 'replace' textual coding - there is a lot you can do in textual programming which doesn't make sense being represented that way at all.
 But there is also the opposite.

-There are two types of connections (execution and data connections) but if you are searching for a pure data flow sofware, you can absolutely do normal pure dataflows which opens plenty of possibilities for data manipulation.
+There are two types of connections (execution and data connections) but if you are searching for a pure data flow sofware, you can absolutely do normal pure dataflows which opens plenty of possibilities for data manipulation applications.

 # Getting Started

 ## Installation

-You need to have **Python 3 and PySide2** installed plus all the packages that you may want to use in the nodes.
+You need to have **Python 3 and PySide2** installed, plus all the packages that you may want to use in the nodes.
 Some example packages are in the 'packages' folder.
-And you can find example projects in the 'saves' folder that use these packages. **To start the editor simply run _pyScript.py_**.
-To start the NodeManager run _pyScript NodeManager.py_ in the 'pyScript_NodeManager' folder.
+And you can find an example project in the 'saves' folder that uses these packages. **To start the editor simply run _pyScript.py_**.
+To start the NodeManager run _pyScript NodeManager.py_, located in the 'pyScript_NodeManager' folder.

 ## pyScript Overview